open-editions/open-editions.org/content/docs.md

 ### Languages

 Use of a secondary language should be noted, using the xml id.
+Follow [W3C conventions for the use of language tags](https://www.w3.org/International/articles/language-tags/) when choosing a language code.
+[Some language codes are listed here.](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry)

 ```xml
 <lb n="010005"/><said who="bm">―<quote xml:lang="la">Introibo ad altare Dei.</quote></said></p>